brainbolt/books/all/rich_dad_poor_dad.md

 #### 4) Master a formula and the learn a new one: the power of learning quickly
 - Find a way to make money (take a class, read a book, etc.), put it into practice, and then learn new formulas.
-- Robert made millions using a formula he learned in a workshop called "How to Buy Real Esate Foreclosures", so he went in search of new formulas.
+- Robert made millions using a formula he learned in a workshop called "How to Buy Real Estate Foreclosures", so he went in search of new formulas.
 - It's not just about faster formulas, but it's about learning formulas faster. **Learn to learn quickly.**

 #### 5) Pay yourself first: the power of self discipline